Ulysses-Alv/rootLink/README.md

 # rootLink
-All my Digital links.
-(I'm still working on it)
+All my Links in a simple webpage. (not related with linktree)

-Credits to Santiago Fisela
+Based on the work of Santiago Fisela https://github.com/PinkLittleKitty
-https://github.com/PinkLittleKitty